-Common to people of all cultures, ethnicities and beliefs, virtues are the intrinsic goodness within every human being.
-When we practice virtues, we activate our moral compass that guides us when choosing between right and wrong, or good from bad.
-Virtues from “A” to “Z” empower kids of all ages to be their very best!
+Common to people of all cultures, ethnicities and beliefs, virtues are the goodness intrinsic to every human being, or what anthropologists call “humanity’s hard-wired altruism.”
+When children (and grownups!) understand and choose virtues they activate an inner compass that guides them when faced with decisions between right and wrong, or good from bad.

 Definitions courtesy of The Virtues Project.